high school students project

 🎯 Quick AnswerHOCHRE stands for Hands-On Career & Higher-Ed Readiness Exploration, a program in Dade Schools for grades 10-12.
 It combines traditional academics with project-based learning in specific career tracks like digital media or health sciences to give students real-world skills, mentorship, and a professional portfolio for college and career applications.

-Have you seen the acronym ‘HOCHRE’ on a school email or your child’s course selection sheet and felt a wave of confusion?
-You are definitely not alone.
+Have you seen the acronym ‘HOCHRE’ on a school email or your child’s course selection sheet and felt a wave of confusion? you’re definitely not alone.
 It seems like every year there’s a new program to learn.

 But this is one you’ll want to understand.
 The HOCHRE program, short for Hands-On Career & Higher-Ed Readiness Exploration, is a cornerstone of Dade Schools’ approach to preparing students for life after graduation.
 What started as a small pilot in 2024 has grown into a district-wide initiative.
 It moves beyond traditional classroom learning to give students real-world skills and a clearer picture of their future, whether that’s college, a trade, or starting a business.